alexunder/alexunder.github.com/_posts/2015-03-27-android-ril-code-review-2.markdown

     }
 {% endhighlight %}

-It's simple to interprate: we traverse the time_list to find the event whose timeout is smaller then the current time,  in other words, we want to find the timeout event, and remove it from the timer_list, then add to the pending_list.
+It's simple to interpret: we traverse the time_list to find the event whose timeout is smaller than the current time,  in other words, we want to find the timeout event, and remove it from the timer_list, then add to the pending_list.

 The second kick: